k-vaughn/NTCIP-8008/docs/examples.md

             display to jump back to the location of the footnote in the text.
     ```

+!!! tip
+    When rendered to a PDF, the footnote is rendered at the end of the file (e.g., section) where the footnote appears.

 ## Abbreviations / Glossary {.annex}

 Tooltips can also be used to display term definitions or meanings of abbreviations (abbr).
 For one-off usage, the file simply includes a line (typically at the end) the indicates the term in square brackets preceded by an asterisk and followed by a colon space and the definition.
 The line defining the term is not rendered, but the term being defined (e.g., abbr) will be underlined whereever it occurs in the document and hovering over any instance of the term will reveal its definition in a tooltip.
 By using the auto_append feature, all term definitions can be moved to a separate file and applied to all pages within the project.